 Students with an account balance after the first payment due date will be placed in a two-part payment plan and will be assessed a $25.00 payment plan fee.

-One-half of the amount owed to Troy University will be due on the first day of class.
+One-half of the amount owed to Troy University will be due by the first scheduled payment due date.
 Students may apply the following toward the first payment: